Legislature Has Power to Enact District Maps at Any Time

 Think.

 The purpose of the commission is to draw impartial maps.
 The commission members are appointed by a convoluted process that involves multiple levels of complexity in an effort to demonstrate a lack of bias.
 We dare you to read and understand Government Code section 8252.
-The entirely of Citizens Redistricting Commission chapter was added by Proposition 11 (2008), left untouched by Proposition 20 (2010), and then, get this, amended by the Legislature SB 1096 in 2012.
+The entirety of Citizens Redistricting Commission chapter was added by Proposition 11 (2008), left untouched by Proposition 20 (2010), and then, get this, amended by the Legislature SB 1096 in 2012.

 Plenary Power